tejalnair1/vscode_shap_explainer/README.md

 feat_2          | ▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇  (0.310)
 feat_3          | ▇▇▇▇▇▇▇▇▇▇▇▇  (0.190)

-Done.
+Done (stub).
 ```

-### 4. PNG SHAP visualization
+### 4. PNG output currently disabled
-A PNG beeswarm plot (placeholder when using the stub) is generated and opened in the system’s default image viewer (e.g., macOS Preview).
+The PNG produced by the stub is ignored.
+Only ASCII SHAP output is shown.

 ---